 - Rating: 8/10

-Takeaway 1 Ideas about contagion don’t always correlate to reality
+Takeaway 1 – Ideas about contagion don’t always correlate with reality

 One of the most interesting things I learnt from reading Pale Rider, Laura Spinney’s account of the Spanish flu, was little people knew back then about infectious disease.

 At that time, they weren’t aware that a virus caused flu.
 A more common explanation was miasma or bad air.
 One hundred years after this pandemic, we know much more about viruses’ spread and how to stop them.

 But this look at our recent past does reveal a key point.
 For as much as we do know, there’s always more we’re yet to learn.

 It’s only in recent history, we’ve learnt how viruses spread.
 Previous generations put the spread of disease down to miasma or divine intervention.